To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Read Our In-Depth Ancestry.com Review

-Based in Israel with U.S. offices in Utah and California, MyHeritage is one of the largest international genealogy sites with more than 88 million registered users.
-MyHeritage comes in a close second for best family tree software.
-It has an intuitive platform, endless features including downloadable tree builder software.
-Their robust database of over 7 billion records is impressive but does not match that of Ancestry’s 16 billion records.
+Based in Israel with U.S. offices in Utah and California, MyHeritage is one of the oldest (launched in 2003) and largest international genealogy sites with more than 96 million registered users and 82 million family trees.
+They come in close second for best family tree software.
+MyHeritage has an intuitive platform, and seemingly endless features including downloadable tree builder software.
+Their robust database of over 13 billion records is impressive but does not match that of Ancestry’s 20 billion records.

 Key Features